mrrusof/mrrusof.github.io/_posts/2016-03-05-jill-rides-again.markdown

 }
 {% endhighlight %}

-**Listing 6: Our solution to Jill Rides Again**
+**Listing 7: Our solution to Jill Rides Again**

 The following figure illustrates the execution of our solution to Jill Rides Again on the given sequence.
 For a given position, our changes track the boundaries of the subsequence that ends here and the maximum so far.
-When Kedana's Algorithm resets `max_here`, that corresponds to discarding the subsequence that ends here and thus line `C` resets the left boundary `i_here` of the subsequence.
+When Kadane's Algorithm resets `max_here`, that corresponds to discarding the subsequence that ends here and thus line `C` resets the left boundary `i_here` of the subsequence.
-When Kedana's Algorithm updates the maximum so far, lines `E` and `F` update its boundaries `max_i` and `max_j` with the boundaries of the subsequence that ends here.
+When Kadane's Algorithm updates the maximum so far, lines `E` and `F` update its boundaries `max_i` and `max_j` with the boundaries of the subsequence that ends here.
 The second disjunct in line `D` corresponds to the requirement that we return the longest maximal subsequence.
 When that disjunct is satisfied, our solution pushes the right boundary of the maximum sum so far but not its value.
-That is what happens in the rightmost star in Figure 7.
+That is what happens in the rightmost star in Figure 8.

 ![TODO](/assets/2016-03-05-jill-rides-again-our-solution.png)

-**Figure 7: Execution of our solution to Jill Rides Again in Listing 6.
+**Figure 8: Execution of our solution to Jill Rides Again in Listing 7.
   Triangles indicate reset of the beginning of the subsequence that ends at each subsequent position, `i_here`.
   Stars indicate update of the boundaries of the maximum